Randomblock1/randomblock1.github.io/_posts/2024-02-15-smartifying-dumb-fan.md

 `10000000 11011110 00010100 11101011`

 ...or `0x80DE14EB` for short.
 If it's using the original NEC protocol, the second byte should be the logical NOT of the first, but it's not!
-Which doesn't really change anything, because the Extended NEC protocol changes the form to `ADDR[1], ADDR[0], CMD, NOT CMD` .
+Which is actually completely normal, because the Extended NEC protocol changes the form to `ADDR[1], ADDR[0], CMD, NOT CMD` to support more devices and reduce address collisions.
 This lets us makes sense of this data in hex:

 `ADDR[1] = 0x80`
 `ADDR[0] = 0xDE`